 Alexandra Farms, the world’s largest grower of fresh cut garden roses, proudly announces the latest additions to our collections.
 These debutantes are bursting with charm, personality and fragrant scents.

 David Austin English Garden Roses

 Among the new releases are three varieties belonging to the much-admired and beloved David Austin brand.
-Earlier this year, creamy white Ella (Auswagsy) and Eugenie (Ausimage), a white garden rose with a touch of blush apricot in the center, were previewed internationally at the IPM Essen trade fair.
+Earlier this year, creamy white Leonora (Auswagsy) and Eugenie (Ausimage), a white garden rose with a touch of blush apricot in the center, were previewed internationally at the IPM Essen trade fair.
 They are joined by Effie (Ausgray), a creamy white variety with inner tones of yellow, apricot and orange.

 Princess Japanese Garden Roses

 Several of the new introductions hail from Japan; two of these are royals.
 Princess Hitomi (Beautiful History) is cotton-candy pink, with inner petals rolled into hearts and outer petals forming starry points.
 Princess Meiko (Prosperous) is dressed in rounded, layered petals in vivid pink.

 From left to right: Princess Hitomi (Beautiful History) and Princess Meiko (Prosperous)

 From the Wabara line of Japanese garden roses, bred by master breeder Ken Kunieda of Rose Farm Keiji, come Hiyoli, in blush colors from shell pink to pure white; the refined, elegant Misaki, in cool pink and white; and Shilabe, pure white with an inner touch of vanilla.

 From left to right: Hiyoli, Misaki and Shilabe